Although all our instructors are volunteers, many of them are also professional canine trainers. Our instructors have a

 Kate is the Head Instructor at Canine Behavioural School.
 She has a menagerie of animals (including Monty, the border collie cross and Alaska, the blue heeler cross).
 She loves seeing the difference force-free training can make to the lives of dogs (including both her ‘problem’ dogs!) and their guardians.

-Kate has completed the Delta Institute’s Certificate IV in Companion Animal Services, the Dog Behaviour Consultant diploma with Dognostics Career Center on scholarship and the Professional Canine Trainer and Canine Training Technician accreditations through the Pet Professional Accreditation Board.
-She has also completed Dr Susan Friedman’s Living and Learning with Animals course and is Fear Free Animal Trainer certified.
-She is near completion of the Karen Pryor Dog Trainer Professional course and the Certificate IV Training and Assessment.
+Kate has completed the Delta Institute’s Certificate IV in Companion Animal Services, the Dog Behaviour Consultant diploma with Dognostics Career Center (on scholarship), the Professional Canine Trainer accreditation through the Pet Professional Accreditation Board, is a Karen Pryor Certified Training Partner (Dog Trainer Professional course) and holds a Certificate IV Training and Assessment.
+She has completed Dr Susan Friedman’s Living and Learning with Animals course, is Fear Free Animal Trainer certified and recently completed the Advanced Animal Training course through Illis ABC (Karolina Westlund).
 She also has a Bachelor of Arts in Politics and a Graduate Diploma in Journalism.